LSEG-API-Samples/Example.EikonAPI.MessengerChatBot.Python.SymbologyChatBot/Development_Detail.md

 ## <a id="receive-messages"></a>Receive Chat Room chat Messages

-Once the chat bot application connects to the Messager Bot API WebSocket server, all chat messages from users in the chat room will be available to the applciation via WebSocket's ```on_message``` event in JSON format.
+Once the chat bot application connects to the Messenger Bot API WebSocket server, all chat messages from users in the chat room will be available to the application via WebSocket's ```on_message``` event in JSON format.
 The JSON message format is following:

 ```
 {